tts-tcq-2024/paradigm-shift-in-c-vekash2021/README.md

 # paradigm-shift-c
-using Extension 1: Early Warning-work condtion for checking Warning: Approaching discharge and  Warning: Approaching charge-peak
+using Extension 1: Early Warning-work condtion for checking Warning: Approaching discharge and  Warning: Approaching charge-peak and also language selection between english and german for printing the message

 # Programming Paradigms